Eng-Ather/countdown/README.md

 # countdown
-with the help of html css and java
+with the help of html css and javascript